trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended.

 == Changelog ==
+= 1.8.5 - 2024-09-25 =
+* Enhancement - Added a notice when the plugin is deactivated for delivered orders
+* Tweak - Implemented a filter to don't send Phone number to Klaviyo Webhook (exclude_klaviyo_phone)
+* Tweak - Added a column to display the Delivery number in TrackShip Shipment
+* Update - Enhanced validation messages on the tracking page
+* Dev - Improved compatibility with all custom order number plugins
+* Dev - Stopped WooCommerce log creation for tracking webhooks
+* Localization - Updated translations.
+* Update - tested up to WP versions for the WordPress 6.6.2 release
+* Update - tested up to WC versions for the WooCommerce 9.3.2 release

 = 1.8.4 - 2024-09-01 =
 * Dev - Added product details to Klaviyo Webhook for better integration.
 * Dev - Prevented Late Shipment emails from sending for canceled labels.